FOUNDATIONAL CREATIVE RESEARCH

 We work from the concept of soliphilia, the feeling of interconnectedness and stewardship that comes with intimate knowledge and love of a particular place.
 Soliphilia is the opposite of feeling powerless and hopeless in the face of destruction.
 It is common in scientists, who often fall in love with the places where they do fieldwork, despite commonly being mischaracterized as purely rational, unemotional outsiders.
 With this piece, we aim to nurture a sense of empathy towards both scientists and the landscapes in which they wander and wonder with movement, sound, and scenic design that evokes the poetry of underground landscapes and the flowing timeless quality of groundwater.

-Lucy Fandel is a dance artist and writer based in Montreal, who grew up between Boston and Nice, France.
+Lucy is a dance artist and writer based in Montreal, who grew up between Boston and Nice, France.
 Often at the intersection of social, scientific, and artistic movement, her work has been presented in Montréal’s Nuit Blanche, Art Matters and the Festival International du Film Ethnographique de Québec, at ZH Festival and the Camden People’s Theatre in London, England with the interdisciplinary collective Daughter Product.
-Recently, she danced at Festival Quartier Danse with the collective As They Strike.
-Lucy is also project consultant for Mouvement Perpétuel (co-directors Marlene Millar and Philip Szporer), and co-organiser of the Montreal creation laboratory Nous Sommes L’Été.
+She danced at Festival Quartier Danse with the collective As They Strike, and for Jenna Beaudoin and Chloe Hart.
+Lucy is also project coordinator for Mouvement Perpétuel (co-directors Marlene Millar and Philip Szporer), and the Performing Arts Research Cluster at Concordia University’s Milieux Institute, and co-organiser of the Montreal dance laboratory Nous Sommes L’Été.